OlderNed/python-guides/strings.md

 # e
 ```

-If we want to know how many characters are in a string, we can use the method `len()`:
+If we want to know how many characters are in a string, we can use the function `len()`:

 ```python
 text = "Hello"